Stockflare/launcher/README.md

 ## Contributing

+A `Vagrantfile` has been setup to help you boot up an isolated development environment.
+Whilst this optional, it is definitely preferable.
+Check out [this blog post](http://davidkelley.me/development/2014/02/24/vagrant-chef-berkshelf-a-match-made-in-heaven.html) on getting started with Vagrant.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Write passing tests for your feature using [RSpec](http://betterspecs.org/) and [Cucumber](http://cukes.info/)/[Aruba](https://github.com/cucumber/aruba)